Raphire/Win11Debloat/README.md

 # Win10Debloat
 Win10Debloat is a simple and lightweight powershell script that removes pre-installed windows 10/11 bloatware apps, disables telemetry and declutters the experience by disabling or removing intrusive interface elements, ads and context menu items.
 No need to painstakingly go through all the settings yourself, or removing apps one by one.
-Win10Debloat makes te process quick and simple!
+Win10Debloat makes the process quick and simple!

 You can pick and choose exactly which modifications you want the script to make, but the default settings should be fine for most people.
 All of the changes can be easily reverted using the registry files that are included in the 'Regfiles' folder, and all of the apps that are removed by default can be reinstalled from the microsoft store.